 The hike to the summit of Le Mont Albert

 First I had to find the trail which I eventually do.
 All trail signs are in French.

-In total the loop hike is 17 kilometers long.
+In total the loop hike is 17 kilometres long.
 It’s recommended that you allow 6-8 hours to do it.

 I chose to hike up rather than down the steepest part of the loop.
 After an hour of what feels like a non-stop stair stepper workout I’m wondering what I’ve got myself into.
 I like a rigorous work-out but I’m not a fan of hikes where you see nothing but trees.
 And except for a few peek-a-boo views that’s all it’s been so far.

 I have never seen a summit like that of Le Mont Albert.
 Massive barely begins to describe it.
-Its 13 kilometers across, over 20 square kilometers in size and home to two summits – Albert North (1070 meters) and Albert South (1151 meters.)
+Its 13 kilometres across, over 20 square kilometres in size and home to two summits – Albert North (1,070 metres) and Albert South (1,151 metres.)
 Most of the summit plateau is boggy –and next to impossible to hike if you’re a human but perfect if you’re one of the woodland caribou that hang out here.